- Data protection principles

 - KashFlow Accounting acting as financial processors based in the United Kingdom, are service providers who provide IT and accounting system administration services

-- GoCardless acting as processors are service providers of direct debit transaction data.
+- GoCardless who may act as processors as service providers of direct debit transaction data.

 - Helmsman Services Ltd. acting as processors based in the United Kingdom, are service providers who use data to administer JHS Health and Safety Consultants’ training.